-From 1730 to 1911 the chapel was occupied by a wandering hermit (un ermite forain) who travelled from door to door with his “Capelleta”, a sort of portable trunk containing religious objects, to obtain funds to maintain the buildings.
+From 1730 to 1911 the chapel was occupied by a wandering hermit (un ermite forain) who travelled from door to door with his “Capelleta”, a sort of portable trunk containing religious objects, which he sold to obtain funds to maintain the buildings.

-Over the years, the chapel has sheltered pilgrims, soldiers, hermits, and religious cults and was actually bought at auction at the end of the 18th century for 850 pounds by five locals who wished to maintain and preserve the building.
+Over the years, the chapel has sheltered pilgrims, soldiers, hermits, and religious cults.
+It was bought at auction at the end of the 18th century for 850 pounds by five locals who wished to maintain and preserve the building.